KingOfTheAce2/FRBR-Statengeneraal-Digitaal-scraper/README.md

 By default the crawler processes at most 500 XML files with a 0.2 second delay between requests.

+The crawler writes newline-delimited JSON batches to the `data/` directory, producing files like `sgd_batch_001.jsonl`.

 Each HTTP request has a 15 second timeout and is retried twice.
 This prevents the workflow from hanging indefinitely when the server is unresponsive.